5 Things That Will Actually Pull A Man Back When He's Slipping Away

 Remember, your past doesn’t equal your future.
 Your past equals your present.
 What you do right now decides your future.
 No matter what happened to your relationship in the past, tomorrow can be different if you make new, more loving choices today.

-Dr. Abby Medcalf is a relationship mover and motivational speaker who has been helping couples create happy, connected, and fulfilled relationships for 25 years.
+Dr. Abby Medcalf is a relationship mover and motivational speaker who has been helping individuals and couples create happy, connected, and fulfilled relationships for 25 years.